PowerCoders-Milan/mister-cocktail/README.md

 ## Step 1 - Design the schema

 The basic schema of the app has been designed for you today.
-You can find it in the /database folder.
+You can **find it in the /database folder**.

 For the final projects, and if you do the **extra** at the end of the exercise of today, you will have to design the schema by yourself